-During 2015, the Fair Housing Center of Greater Madison accepted 10 complaints and allegations of illegal housing discrimination as described in the Dane County Fair Housing Ordinance that were directly supported by the County contract.
+During 2016, the Metropolitan Milwaukee Fair Housing Council (MMFHC) conducted intake of 11 complaints of illegal housing discrimination as described in Dane County's Fair Housing Ordinance.

-(Note: Due to the complex nature of illegal housing discrimination, complainants may allege discrimination based on multiple protected classes, so the number of complaints received may be less then the total number of allegations by protected characteristic.)
+(Note: Due to the complex nature of illegal housing discrimination, complainants may allege discrimination based on multiple protected classes, so the number of complaints received may be less than the total number of allegations by protected characteristic.)